TheOdinProject/curriculum/web_development_101/project_installations.md

 Ok, we get it.. you're very comfortable with the system you've already got running, and chances are, you're one of those "Computer People" that actually knows how the system works to some degree or another.
 You're probably even telling yourself that if anyone can make this stuff work on Windows, it's you.

-Techically it _is_ possible to get most of the needed elements running on Windows, but many of the required scripts and programs were originally written for Linux, or Mac systems with Windows as more of an afterthought.
+Technically it _is_ possible to get most of the needed elements running on Windows, but many of the required scripts and programs were originally written for Linux, or Mac systems with Windows as more of an afterthought.
 You will quickly run into trouble, with mismatching versions, out-of-date installers and other similar conflicts that you'll need to resolve manually (and often repeatedly) and you're likely to find things that used to work breaking unexpectedly, with rather cryptic error messages.

 The programmers who created Rails had a preference for unix based operating systems (OSX, linux) this means learning Rails on a Windows machine is a recipe for frustration.
 Below are some of the main reasons for using Linux when learning Rails: